superzhu/DevopsBlog/Istio/istio.md

 ```bash
     kubectl label namespace default istio-injection=enabled
 ```
 6. While a **virtual service** matches on a rule and evaluates a destination to route the traffic to, **destination rules** define available subsets of the service to send the traffic.
+That implies that based on the destination subset selected by the virtual service, Istio would route requests to all microservices pods **labeled with the version specified by the selected subset.**
+7. ff